VA Southern Nevada Healthcare System

-There are three entry points into behavioral health services:
+There are two entry points into behavioral health services:

 - Primary Care Mental Health Integration (PCMHI)

 Primary Care Mental Health Integration (PCMHI).
-If you have never used behavioral health services, are new to the area, or it has been more than 2 years since you had contact with a behavioral health provider, a primary care provider can introduce you to a PCMHI provider same-day.
+If you have never used behavioral health services, are new to the area, or it has been more than 2 years since you had contact with a behavioral health provider, a Patient Aligned Care Team (PACT) member can introduce you to a PCMHI provider same-day as your PACT appointment.

-Sometimes, Veterans may disengage from care due to different stressors including crisis, move, family problems, transportation issues, provider changes, etc. If you want to reestablish care, please call 702-791-9062 as soon as possible.
-A staff member will help you schedule with your previous provider (if available), with a new provider, or with orientation and intake if you have not been involved in care for more than 2 years.
+Sometimes, Veterans may disengage from care due to different stressors including crisis, move, family problems, transportation issues, provider changes, etc. If you want to reestablish care, please call 702-791-9062 as soon as possible or use same-day access / walk-in at your assigned clinic.

 Attend and be on time for your appointment.